Idaho winemakers hope 2021’s intense heat leads to intense flavors

-As you read this, the Dixie Fire in Northern California rages on, having scorched more than half a million acres of land and becoming the second-largest blaze in California history—its noxious smoke unfurling as far east as Denver, more than 1,000 miles away.
-For Idaho wine growers, like Mike Williamson of Williamson Orchards and Vineyards, the heat and smoke of the past few summers are a growing concern.
+Idaho saw its summer temperatures rise sharply in June and continue through the months of July and August with temps regularly over 90 degrees— often climbing to triple digits.
+Climate research has found higher average temperatures are increasing, and the EPA reports that heat waves have increased in intensity, frequency, and duration over the last fifty years.
+For Idaho wine growers, like Mike Williamson of Williamson Orchards and Vineyards, the heat of the past few summers is a growing concern.
 “I kind of obsess a little bit over the 10-day forecast,” he says.
 “So, if something’s on the horizon, we start taking action to get ready for it now.”

 The new normal for a new generation

 Located in the heart of the Sunnyslope Wine Trail, Williamson Orchards and Vineyards has been family-owned and operated for generations.
-Mike, who’s co-owner along with his sister Beverly Williamson-Mack and his cousin Patrick Williamson, has been in the game long enough to have nearly seen it all.
-The intense heat and smoke of the past few summers is an entirely new phenomenon.
+Mike, who’s co-owner along with his sister Beverly Williamson-Mack and his cousin Patrick Williamson, has been in the game long enough to have nearly seen it all, but the intense heat of the past few summers is a new phenomenon.

 For Idaho winegrowers like Mike and others, the potential impact is huge.
 Intense heat can affect the size of the grapes and the quantity of juice.
 When temperatures rise above 95 degrees, vines slow down and go into heat stress mode.
 This means they close the stoma on the leaves as tightly as they can to conserve their water.
 This slows down photosynthesis and slows the development of sugars in the fruit.

 Finding the sweet spot between too much and too little sun is hard to achieve.
 “We need all the good solar days we can get,” says Mike.
 The more sun you have, the more photosynthesis and sugar production happens inside your fruit.
-Likewise, the less sun and lower temperatures that come from, say, too much smoke in the air, the less ripening and lower sugar production you’re going to see.
+Likewise, the less sun and lower temperatures, the less ripening and lower sugar production you’re going to see.

-So, while the smoke can blunt recent extreme temperatures, which is good, it also can filter out too much of the sunlight vines need to develop.
 “That slows down the ripening and it pushes us back,” Mike observes.
-“So, we won't see the sugars develop like we need to,” says Mike.
+“So, we won't see the sugars develop like we need to,” he adds.
 And those delays invite an opposite yet equally threatening foe to the fore: unseasonably early frosts.

-Still, if Mike had to choose between toxic smoke and extreme heat, he’ll take the heat any day.
-“With smoke taint, there’s not much I can do,” Mike says.
+Still, if Mike has to choose between too little sun and extreme heat, he’ll take the heat any day.
 “As long as I’ve got water, I can deal with the heat.”

 For the farmers of the Sunnyslope AVA, which is composed of dry, rolling hills and is best described as a ‘high desert’ climate, water is always the answer.
 The region experiences less than ten inches of precipitation between November and March, which is great for preventing mold and disease of the vines, but not so good for getting them the water they need to produce grapes.